How to watch Godzilla vs Kong online - here's where you can stream the monster showdown right now

 Stream Godzilla vs Kong in other regions

 Is it possible to stream Godzilla vs Kong around the world?
 Yes, but the situation is a little more complicated than it is in the US.
-Readers across the UK, Australia, and beyond will need to rent the film via pay-to-view services such as Amazon this April 1.
-No, that isn't an April Fool's prank.
-The film really will launch on the international day of bad jokes.
-If cinemas are open in your area, it'll turn up there too.
+Because HBO Max is a US exclusive, there's no one easy place to find the movie in the UK, Australia, and beyond.
+Instead, it's landing as a view-on-demand rental at sites like Amazon Prime Video and Google Play.
+In the UK, this will set you back £15.99.
+And remember, it's not a permanent purchase unlike Premier Access on Disney Plus - it's a rental, so the film will disappear after a set amount of time.

 The situation may change, but we wouldn't count on it - at the time of writing, you won't be able to watch Godzilla vs Kong as part of any streaming service memberships outside of the US.
-Instead, you'll need to pay to rent the film separately.
+Instead, you'll need to pay to rent the film separately... or see it in the cinema when they reopen.

 Want more?